2i2c-org/2i2c-org.github.io/content/blog/2026/strategy-update-2026/index.md

 Instead, our most successful [member organizations](https://2i2c.org/members/) seemed to view their membership as a combination of a few things:

 - Collaboration with our team, and the ability to work with us in shaping and delivering open source work.
-- Proximity to other people in open science and open source who they could learn from, and an ability to participate in open source spaces more effectively.
+- Proximity to others to learn from in open science and open source, and an ability to participate in open source spaces more effectively.
 - Managed infrastructure that acted as a technical scaffold to make iterations of development more efficient, and made new enhancements immediately accessible.

 Managed infrastructure was a necessary, but not sufficient, part of our value proposition.
 This makes sense - managed open source infrastructure is a commodity, and our organization is simply not competitive on price when it comes to commodity-level infrastructure (even with constraints like the [Right to Replicate](https://2i2c.org/right-to-replicate)).